Azure/mtm-labs/container/lab1-prepare-container-deployment/index.md

 ### Inspect the ARM template

 Find the resource type `Microsoft.KubernetesConfiguration/extensions`.
-This is a Kubernetes cluster extension that builds on top of Help to produce an ARM-driven deployment experience.
+This is a Kubernetes cluster extension that builds on top of Helm to produce an ARM-driven deployment experience.

 ## Update Manifest File